-I choose the structural estimation approach for two reasons.
-First, multiple interactions between lenders and borrowers and the information that they receive are unobservable to researchers: the data on meetings or phone calls is hardly available, and a lot of information is exchanged through in-person interactions during banks' monitoring process.
-The structural method can use observable statistics, such as frequency and magnitudes of amendments, to back out the characteristics of unobserved information received by the contracting parties.
-Second, I am interested in the economic and informational characteristics that explain current amendment behavior in the US in static.
+To evaluate the economic importance of the three mechanisms explaining covenant amendments, I structurally estimate the model.
+I choose this approach for two reasons.
+First, multiple interactions between lenders and borrowers and the information that they receive are not observable to researchers: the data on meetings or phone calls is hardly available, and a lot of information is exchanged through in-person interactions during banks' monitoring process.
+Structural estimation can use observable statistics, such as frequency and magnitudes of amendments, to infer the characteristics of unobserved information received by the contracting parties.
+Second, I am interested in the static measures of economic and informational characteristics that explain amendment behavior.
 A reduced-form approach can speak to how a change in an economic parameter, e.g., the degree of contractual incompleteness, changes amendment behavior.
-The structural estimation, in contrast, can measure the economic parameter itself and then conclude whether its value is consistent with the amendment behavior that we observe.
+Structural estimation, in contrast, can measure the economic parameter itself and suggest whether its value is consistent with the amendment behavior that we observe.
 In turn, the magnitudes of economic parameters can be used to measure contracting parties' welfare and make implications relevant for policymakers.